Economy of Sarawak: Federation of Malaysia

 During its first few decades as part of Malaysia, the economy was dominated almost entirely by natural resources and commodities such as oil and gas, timber and palm oil.
 This resulted in rapid but volatile growth.
 Between 1967 and 1973, a boom in petroleum exports and price led to "mining and quarrying" going from less than 1% to almost a fifth of the economy.
 This expansion in value was not reflected in an expansion in employment, with the industry continuing to employ less than 1% of the population during this time.

-From 1981 to 2000, Sarawak chief minister Abdul Taib Mahmud engaged in a policy called "Politics of Development", focusing on agriculture and manufacturing economy such as fisheries, farming, logging, oil and gas, setting up industrial parks, and promote high tech industries at Sama Jaya Free Industrial Zone.
+From 1981 to 2000, Sarawak chief minister Abdul Taib Mahmud engaged in a policy called "Politics of Development", with a loose definition similar to Wawasan 2020.
+The policy was never fully defined by the chief minister or had any measurable targets to be achieved.
+Analysts believed that such policy later evolved into a practice of dishing out short-term infrastructure projects to win electoral support during elections.
+However, some development did occur in agriculture and manufacturing sectors such as fisheries, farming, logging, oil and gas, setting up industrial parks, and promote high tech industries at Sama Jaya Free Industrial Zone during this time.
 Some shifts towards industry and services began during this time in line with increasing urbanisation.
 In 1990, just over half of economic value was generated by the primary sector.
 In 2008, Sarawak Corridor of Renewable Energy (SCORE) was started.
 It is an economic plan focusing on heavy industries and knowledge-based economy.
 By 2010, services made up 32% of the economy, and manufacturing 25%.
 As of 2011, primary commodities made up 50% of the state's total exports.
 In 2011, export of crude palm oil in Sarawak exceeded 2 million tonnes with main export partners being China and India.
 The expansion in plantations often occurred through new logging of old-growth forests.
 In 2016, Sarawak government started "Sarawak Socio-Economic Transformation Plan", aiming to achieve better economic growth and improve the quality of life for the rural populace.
 In 2017, Sarawak government introduced 2018-2022 digital economy strategy, hoping to digitise all sectors of economy.
 As a result of this initiative, Sarawak Multimedia Authority and Sarawak Digital Economy Corporation were set up to promote this effort.